 PRIVATE CHEF SERVICES This past summer I made my first foray into the world of private chef services.
 Until this summer, I had prepared an occasional private event, usually for good customers of the restaurants I was involved with, or for friends.
 But I have […]

 Atlantic Bay Scallop Season is Here The first Monday of November is a day I always look forward to, but this hasn’t always been the case.
-The Atlantic bay scallop season begins on that day and over the years it has […]
+The Atlantic bay scallop season in New York state begins on that day and over the years it has […]

 Chick-fil-A, the Atlanta-based fast-food chain that specializes in fried chicken sandwiches and nuggets, recently opened in Port Jefferson, NY.
 The chain enjoys a large and dedicated following that loves the reasonably priced offerings on the menu.
 The quality of those offerings is another thing to love.
 There is a vast qualitative difference between what Chick-fil-A puts between the bun and the sandwiches from the mega-chains.

 When I arrived at the recently opened Port Jefferson location the parking lot was jammed but well-managed by a store employee who was separating the drive-thru crowd from the folks planning to eat inside.
 Once I headed inside I was stopped on a line that snaked from the counter to the front door, composed of maybe fifteen to twenty people.
 Occasionally the line grew longer but the staff, who were friendly and helpful, did a good job of keeping everything moving.

 When I made it to the counter to place my order I chose a “spicy chicken sandwich meal” which included the sandwich, a side of waffle fries and a bottle of water.
 The bill was $7.59, which is comparable to the mega-chains for the same type of meal.